ElinaBoman/rootme/README.md

 - When your new repository has been created open up the repository in a IDE of your own choosing.
 This should generate your new workspace.

 ### Django Project Set up
-- Inside your IDE, install Django supporting libraris with
+- Inside your IDE, install Django supporting libraries with
 -      pip3 install 'django<4' gunicorn
 -      pip3 install dj_database_url psycopg2
 - Remember to list dependencies in a requirements.txt file.
 You can do this by using following command:
 -       pip3 freeze --local > requirements.txt
 - Then you are ready to start your new project!
 Create a project with the command:
 -      django-admin startproject rootme .
 - (replace rootme with your project name).
 Do not forget the ".''
 In the end, it's very important.
 - Create app inside your new project with command:
 -      python manage.py startapp blog (Replace 'blog' with name of your app)
 - To create database models run:
 -     python manage.py makemigrations
-- Dont forget to add all your apps to INSTALLED_APPS in setting.py
+- Don't forget to add all your apps to INSTALLED_APPS in setting.py
--  Then run this command to follow trough with your migrations:
+-  Then run this command to follow through with your migrations:
 -     python3 manage.py migrate
 - Now would be a good time to create a super user for your project.
 Do this by entering
 -     python3 manage.py createsuperuser
-- Create a env.py to store sensitive information such as keys to database.
+- Create a env.py to store sensitive information such as keys to the database.
 Add your env.py to a gitignore file to prevent information from being pushed to GitHub.

 Inside env.py
 - import os
-- os.environ["DATABASE_URL"]="copieDURLfromElephantSQL"  //Replace the string with your URL form ElephnatSQL, we will retrive this in upcomming steps!
+- os.environ["DATABASE_URL"]="copieDURLfromElephantSQL"  //Replace the string with your URL form ElephnatSQL, we will retrieve this in upcoming steps!
 - os.environ["SECRET_KEY"]="superSecretKey" // Replace superSecretKey with secret key

 Inside settings.py you need to add
 - import os
 import dj_database_url
 - if os.path.exists("env.py"):
 - import env
-- SECRET_KEY = os.environ.get("SECRET_KEY") // Your env.py secret key goes inhere.
+- SECRET_KEY = os.environ.get("SECRET_KEY") // Your env.py secret key goes in here.

 Replace databases with:
 -     DATABASES = {